Rural Homes

 Understanding the Premium

-Timber frame construction commands a premium price, typically 10-20% more than conventional framing for comparable structures.
+Timber frame construction costs more, typically 10-20% above conventional framing for comparable structures.
 Current market rates range from $150-170 per square foot for the timber frame and SIP package alone, with complete turnkey costs reaching $350-375 per square foot.
 These figures reflect numerous variables that can swing costs significantly in either direction.

 Vermont Frames’ pricing structure illustrates how design complexity affects cost.
 Their small cape design at 24×36 feet with 13-foot eave walls starts around $85,000 for frame and SIP installation, while a more complex center cape with two wings can exceed $139,000 for similar square footage.
 The difference lies not just in materials but in the joinery complexity, number of roof planes, and integration challenges that come with more elaborate designs.